 But if you’re going to London, my favourite option is the 8:05am Irish Ferries sailing from Dublin Port, arriving Holyhead at 11:30.
 You then grab a coffee/lunch in Holyhead and get the 12:53 direct train to London, arriving at 16:37.
 No train changes, nice and simple.

 There are faster ferries and earlier trains (you could leave Dublin at 7am-ish and be in London by 3:30pm, I think), but I find this route is quite reliable, taking the more reliable slow ferry and allowing plenty of time to get the train.
 It’s a nice, direct train, so you can really get comfortable and enjoy the lovely views along Colwyn Bay.

-For coming from London, I recommend getting the 9:10am train from London Euston direct to Holyhead.
-It arrives at 12:49pm, with a slow ferry at 2:10pm.
+For coming from London, I recommend getting the 9:02am train from London Euston direct to Holyhead.
+It arrives at 12:50pm, with a ferry at 2:10pm.
 That gets you to Dublin Port at 5:25pm.
 This route is as good as Sail Rail gets, I think, and I’ve done it many times.
 I know some people who fly to London and get this route back, as a way to relax and read/do some work on the train.

 Again, there are faster ways of doing it, but this is a nice, direct train, with plenty of time for transfers, so there’s no stress if delayed.

 You can carry bags onto the ferry – they’re not fussy.
 There is the option to check in larger bags, but really the limit is whatever you can reasonably carry/wheel onto a train.
 Fairly flexible.